-As a service to students, the WIU Admissions Office accepts the responsibility of obtaining transcripts from previously attended institutions.
-However, should another institution refuse to release a student's records, the student will be notified and must assume responsibility for obtaining documentation required for admission.
+As a service to students, the WIU Admissions Office accepts the responsibility of obtaining transcripts from previously attended institutions in the United States.
+Should another institution refuse to release a student's records, the student will be notified and must assume responsibility for obtaining documentation required for admission.